Markei/FileSystemOperations/README.md

 Markei FileSystemOperations
 ===========================

+Add "Markei\\FileSystemOperations\\Composer::run" to a script section.

+In the extra section add an array with the operations.
+Each operation is an array, the first item is the method of a [Symfony Filesystem class](http://symfony.com/doc/current/components/filesystem.html), the next items are used as parameters.

-Setup WordPress core, themes and plugins via composer.
+Example: Setup WordPress core, themes and plugins via composer.

     {
         "name": "my-company/my-wordpress-site",